Ed1123/100-days-of-code/log.md

 **Thoughts:** A productive day.
 I recovered my laptop and some confidence in the process.
 Feeling ok.
 Need to move from this stuck place I'm in.

+### Day 35: February 19, 2020 (Finished the dot product!)

+**Today's Progress**: Finish the dot product problem.
+It took me longer than I would have liked.
+Also started with the collecting signatures problem.
+So far I have two tasks here.
+Come up with an algorithm and read about tuples for understanding how the initial code in the program is using them.

+**Thoughts:** Feeling a bit more than ok.
+I just need to accommodate my schedule and do a bit more exercise.

 **Link(s) to work**
 1. [Link](http://www.example.com)